hugoledoux/startinpy/docs/howitworks.md

 :width: 40%
 ```

-The implementation of startinpy has *infinite triangles* and one *infinite vertex*, this simplifies a lot the algorithms and ensures that one can insert new points outside the convex hull of a dataset (or even delete some vertices on the boundary of the convex hull).
+The implementation of startinpy has *infinite triangles* and one *infinite vertex*, this greatly simplifies the algorithms and ensures that one can insert new points outside the convex hull of a dataset (or even delete some vertices on the boundary of the convex hull).
 The CGAL library also does this, and [it is well explained here](https://doc.cgal.org/latest/Triangulation_2/classCGAL_1_1Triangulation__2.html).

-The *infinite vertex* is the first vertex in the array of points ({func}`startinpy.DT.points`) and thus it has the index of 0 (zero).
+The *infinite vertex* is the first vertex in the array of points ({func}`startinpy.DT.points`), and thus, it has the index of 0 (zero).
-It has infinite coordinates (`[inf inf inf]`), they are of type [numpy infinity](https://numpy.org/devdocs/reference/constants.html#numpy.inf).
+It has infinite coordinates (`[inf inf inf]`), those are of type [numpy infinity](https://numpy.org/devdocs/reference/constants.html#numpy.inf).

 An *infinite triangle* is a triangle having the infinite vertex as one of its vertices.

 In the figure, notice that there are 5 finite triangles (126, 236, 346, 456, 516), but the data structure actually stores 5 extra infinite triangles (102, 150, 540, 304, 203).
 Those are adjacent to the 5 edges on the boundary of the convex hull of the dataset.
-You can conceptualise the triangulation has being embedded on a sphere, and the infinite vertex is on the other side.
+You can conceptualise the triangulation as being embedded on a sphere, and the infinite vertex is on the other side.

 ## Some examples of the data structure and infinity